Nice to meet you.

 Phrases like “the beacon illuminating the path,” “transcend the boundaries of time and space,” and “labyrinth of information overload” might seem too intense or displaced.

 Large language models used in AI tools have a knowledge cutoff, which refers to the date when the data used for training the model was last updated.
 This means an AI tool can’t pull information after its training cutoff, so current events, breaking news, and other recent information are unavailable.
-At the time of writing, most advanced and popular tools like Gemini and GPT4 have knowledge cutoff around mid-2023, meaning they can’t produce accurate details beyond that.
+At the time of writing, most advanced and popular tools have a knowledge cutoff around mid-2024—early 2025, meaning they can’t produce accurate details beyond that.

-• Overuse of AI typical words like realm, in today's world of, landscape of, delve
+• Overuse of AI-typical words like "realm", "in today's world of", "landscape of"

 • Transition between ideas that seem unnatural and abrupt